-Mary did not have a scrape book or a youtube channel to record her baby boy’s first moments.
-Instead she experienced angels, shepherds, aged prayer warriors (Anna and Simon) and crazy kings who foretold the fate of her child.
+Mary did not have a scrapbook or a youtube channel to record her baby boy’s first moments.
+Instead, she experienced angels, shepherds, aged prayer warriors (Anna and Simon) and crazy kings who foretold the fate of her child.

 Mary placed these little treasures about her son in the only personal space she had, her heart.

 My son, my sweet youngest son provided me with a little treasure today.
 Sitting in my lap early this morning as I read aloud Luke chapter 12 out of a red letter Bible.